google/grr-doc/maintaining-and-tuning/monitoring.md

 1. Install GRR, for example from [pip](../installing-grr-server/from-released-pip.html).

 1. Run the GRR components locally.
-Because the monitoring ports would clash, assign a custom port to each service.
-In a regular setup, where each component runs on a dedicated host, the custom ports are not needed.
 Execute each of the three commands in a separate terminal:

     ```bash
     grr_server --component admin_ui -p Monitoring.http_port=44451